Iran pays homage to Guards killed in Syria strike

 A Britain-based war monitor, the Syrian Observatory for Human Rights, said Zahedi was the Quds Force commander for Palestine, Syria and Lebanon.

+The 63-year-old had held a succession of commands in a Guards career spanning more than 40 years, and was the most important Iranian soldier killed since a United States missile strike at Baghdad airport in 2020 killed General Qassem Soleimani, who headed the Quds Force.

-The coffins of the seven were placed on trailers of two trucks in one of the largest squares in the Iranian capital, an AFP journalist said.
+The coffins of the seven were placed on the trailers of two trucks in one of the largest squares in Tehran, an AFP journalist said.

 Mourners held Iranian and Palestinian flags, as well as those from the Iran-backed Lebanese Hezbollah group.